 Like ticks, mites are a type of arachnid, not an insect.
 These bugs have a head and abdomen surrounded by four pairs of short legs.
 They are typically quite small, usually measuring less than one millimeter long.
-Some are quite difficult to detect without some type of magnification, though they are easier to spot when moving.
-There are almost 50,000 different species of mite that have been identified around the world, but not all of them prey or feed on humans or other mammals.
+Some are quite difficult to detect without some type of magnification, though they are easier to spot when they are moving.
+There are almost 50,000 different species of mites that have been identified around the world, but not all of them prey or feed on humans or other mammals.

-Many live in soil or food stores and pray on other insects.
-A few types of mites have a brighter color, like red-colored clover mites, that makes them easier to see with the naked eye.
-The most common species that affect humans are dust mites and scabies.
-House dust mites feed on dead skin flakes and make up a good portion of the dust that accumulates on surfaces in homes.
-People who have dust allergies are actually allergic to mites and their feces, which become airborne as dust particles.
-Mites can also trigger or irritate asthma symptoms.
 Scabies mites are much more troublesome.
 These pests infest humans and other animals, burrowing under the skin to lay their eggs and causing irritations and rash.
 Their life cycle is only a couple of weeks, and they cannot survive in dry conditions where humidity is less than 50% for prolonged periods.

 Breeding Habits